clearlinux/telemetrics-backend/README.md

   days.
 Thus, the analysis presented in this view is *fuzzy* due to the machine ID rotation.

+## Custom `telemetryui` views

+To provided users with an extensible framework a concept of "plugin views" was implemented to add views without the need to make changes to the core of the application.
+To read more about (plugin view)[/telemetryui/telemetryui/plugins/README.md] go to relevant documentation.

 ## Special configuration

 ### Configuring the `collector` TID